 - you're in prison

-If you were over State Pension age when you were widowed or became a surviving civil partner you may get extra State Pension based on the NICs of your husband, wife or civil partner.
+If you were over State Pension age when you were widowed or became a surviving civil partner you may get extra State Pension based on the National Insurance contributions of your husband, wife or civil partner.

 How much Bereavement Allowance you get